NServiceBusExtensions/NServiceBus.HandlerOrdering/README.md

         }
     }

+Note that multiple `ISpecifyMessageHandlerOrdering` can be used to further simplify the above code.

+### Using `LoadMessageHandlers`

+    NServiceBus.Configure.With()
+     ...
+     .UnicastBus()
+          .LoadMessageHandlers<First<YourHandler>>()
+     ...

 ## Alternative approach

-This sometimes results in hard to read code, especially when the number of handlers increases.
+The above approaches can sometimes results in hard to read code, especially when the number of handlers increases.
 Also sometimes the full expression of order is not important.
 Rather it is important that a given handler is executed after some other handler(s).

 So this project supports an interface syntax that allows specifying order by adding an a `IWantToRunAfter<THandler>` to  handler(s).
 For example.